jistr/vim-nerdtree-tabs/README.md

 ## Features

 In short, this vim plugin aims at making **NERDTree feel like a true panel**, independent of tabs.
-That is done by keeping the NERDTree synchronized between tabs as much as possible.
+That is done by keeping NERDTree synchronized between tabs as much as possible.
 Read on for details.

 ### One command, open everywhere, close everywhere

-You'll get one new command: `:NERDTreeTabsToggle`
+You'll get a new command: `:NERDTreeTabsToggle`

-For the needs of most of us, this is the only command needed to operate NERDTree.
+For the needs of most of us, this will be the only command needed to operate NERDTree.
 Press it once, NERDTree opens in all tabs (even in new tabs created from now on); press it again, NERDTree closes in all tabs.